 To have capacity a person must be able to:

-People should be assessed on whether they have the ability to make a particular decision at a particular time.
-The mental capacity of a person with dementia will fluctuate.
-As an example, there might be times of the day when they are able to think more clearly.
+People should be assumed to have capacity unless there is clear evidence that shows otherwise.
+Where capacity is in question, the person should be assessed by a suitably qualified professional on whether they have the ability to make a particular decision at a particular time.
+The mental capacity of a person can fluctuate.
+As an example, for a person with dementia there might be times of the day when they are able to think more clearly.
+Where a person has fluctuating capacity they should, where possible, be assisted to make the decision at the time that they have capacity to do so.

 Understanding the Mental Capacity Act 2005 and how it affects you.